wp-plugins/alo-easymail/readme.txt

 **Internationalization**

-Available languages:

-* Brazilian
-* Czech
-* Danish
-* Dutch
-* English
-* Estonian
-* Farsi
-* Finnish
-* French
-* German
-* Greek
-* Hungarian
-* Italian
-* Polish
-* Portuguese
-* Romanian
-* Spanish
-* Swedish
-* Turkish
+*Available in about 20 languages*

 You can add or update the translation in your language.
 To make the plugin package lighter you can find only the .MO files inside it.
-You can visit [http://code.google.com/p/alo-easymail/](http://code.google.com/p/alo-easymail/) to look for the most updated language files, to get the .PO files and to join the translation group.
+You can visit [http://code.google.com/p/alo-easymail/](http://code.google.com/p/alo-easymail/) to look for the most updated language files (.MO and .PO files) and to join the translation group.

 == Installation ==